diku-dk/futhark-benchmarks/accelerate/mandelbrot/README.md

       Accelerate: 37.130ms
       Futhark:    13.679ms

 All with an iteration limit of 255.
+Try it yourself:

+    futhark-bench --compiler=futhark-opencl mandelbrot.fut